 Our safety goals are always better realised when supported by knowledgeable participants.
-If you see an accident please report to the nearest safety boat or official immediately, who will take action or alert the rescue services by radio as necessary.
+If you see an accident please report to the nearest safety boat or umpire immediately, who will take action or alert the rescue services by radio as necessary.

-Umpires, marshals and officials will be the initial public contact points for reporting of emergencies.
+Umpires, marshals and volunteers will be the initial public contact points for reporting of emergencies.
 Marshals will wear a high visibility jacket for identification at all times.
+Umpires will be in RCA uniform.

-This Safety Plan is distributed to umpires and other regatta officials by the Regatta organising Committee.
+This Safety Plan is distributed to umpires and other regatta volunteers by the Regatta organising Committee.